Markets and business environment

 Cash flow and financial position

 The Group’s financial position remained strong.
-Interest-bearing net debt totalled -17.3 M€ (-20.7) i.e. Fazer was net debt free at the end of the year, resulting in a negative gearing ratio.
-The Group’s equity ratio was 56 % (63 ).
+Interest-bearing net debt totalled -17.6 M€ (-17.3) ie Fazer was net debt free at the end of the year, resulting in a negative gearing ratio.
+The Group’s equity ratio improved to 57% (56%).

-Cash flow from operating activities was 110.7 M€ (130.4) and gross investments amounted to 61.7 M€ (58.9).
-The majority of investments consisted of new production equipment and upgrades to existing machinery in the bakery and confectionery operations.
+Cash flow from operating activities was 120.9 M€ (110.7) and gross investments amounted to 104.6 M€ (61.7).
+The most important investments include the acquisition of the Frebaco mill, the Leipomo Keisari and the biscuit trademarks as well as the new visitor and meeting centers together with investments in new production equipment and upgrades to existing machinery in the bakery and confectionery operations.

 Quality, occupational health & safety and environment

-Fazer continued to develop and improve quality, occupational health & safety and environmental responsibility by continuing the implementation of its own internal programmes, but also through 3rd party certifications for its management systems.
+Fazer continued to manage and improve quality, occupational health & safety and environmental responsibility both via internal programmes and through 3rd party certifications for its management systems.

-To support the work in safety, Fazer has set a bonus target to reduce lost time accident frequency by 20 per cent annually.
-This target was not met in 2015 but the company managed to reduce the accident frequency by 13.8 % from 2014.
+To support the work in safety, Fazer continued to have a bonus target to reduce the lost-time accident frequency.
+This target was not met but the accident frequency was reduced by 3% from 2015.

 Fazer regularly evaluates and analyses the Group's strategic, operative and financial risks within the framework of its risk management policy and takes actions to mitigate these risks.
-Only some minor risks realized in 2015.
+In 2016, no major risks were realised.

 Research and development